htcondor/htcondor/docs/admin-manual/policy-configuration.rst

 job could preempt the HTCondor job currently running.
 Further assume that later Jimmy Garrison submits a job.
 The ``RANK`` evaluates to 10 on machine ``bass``, since the boolean that matches gets multiplied by 10.
-Due to this, Jimmy Garrison’s job could preempt Elvin Jones’ job on the ``bass`` machine where Jimmy Garrison’s jobs are preferred.
+Due to this, Jimmy Garrison's job could preempt Elvin Jones' job on the ``bass`` machine where Jimmy Garrison's jobs are preferred.

 The ``RANK`` expression is not required to reference the ``Owner`` of the jobs.
 Perhaps there is one machine with an enormous amount of